 In 2003 Michelle completed a Bachelor of Arts in Communications and Anthropology at the University of Southern Queensland before working as director of a web development business.
 Michelle completed her Bachelor of Laws at the University of New England in 2014 and has practised family law since admission.

 Michelle is a member of the NSW Law Society Family Law Committee (2019), the Law Society Privacy and Communications Committee (2017-2019) and presented at CLEs and conferences on data retention and Family Law proceedings.
-She is a member of the Hunter Valley Family Law Practitioners’ Association, Women Lawyers’ Association of New South Wales and Central Coast Law Society.
+She is a member of the Hunter Valley Family Law Practitioners’ Association, Women Lawyers’ Association of New South Wales, Central Coast Law Society and a board member of Electronic Frontiers Australia.
 She is admitted to the Supreme Court of New South Wales and High Court of Australia.